 This course does contain photographs and videos depicting actual death due to asphyxial means.

 An asphyxial death refers to a multi-etiologic set of conditions in which there is inadequate delivery, uptake and/or utilization of oxygen by the body’s tissues/cells, often accompanied by carbon dioxide retention.
 This course will introduce the student to the four primary classifications of asphyxial deaths, which are; mechanical, inert-gas, environmental, and pathological.
 The course will cover each classification and describe how the deaths occur and what investigators need to know to properly determine death due to asphyxial means.

-A common form of suicidal asphyxia is caused from the use of inert-gas.
+A common form of suicidal asphyxia is caused by the use of inert-gas.
 These deaths may also be accidental when located in an area compromised by a high level of gas.
-An inert-gas is a gas which has no toxic or anesthetic properties and does not act upon the heart or hemoglobin.
+An inert gas is a gas which has no toxic or anesthetic properties and does not act upon the heart or hemoglobin.
 Instead, the gas acts simply to reduce oxygen concentration in blood to dangerously low levels, thereby eventually depriving all cells in the body of oxygen.

 Some common inert gases are;

 This course also covers the asphyxial death classification of environmental asphyxial death.
 Environmental Asphyxia is due to insufficient oxygen in the environment.
 Deaths are almost always accidental.
 An oxygen concentration of 16% or less is dangerous, and with 5% concentration, consciousness is lost rapidly and death occurs within a few minutes.
 Environmental asphyxia deaths are typed in four manners:

 The final classification discussed in this course is pathological asphyxia.
 Pathological is dealing with or attributable to disease or medical condition.
 These asphyxial deaths are caused by such things as anaphylaxis, pulmonary edema, and COPD.